 A performance management regime is in place, where objectives for the Chief Officer Group are agreed by the BTPA.
-The performance development reviews are initiated at the yeardoes not include amounts that are a end by the Chief Constable for the Executive for the BTPA's Executive.
+The performance development reviews are initiated at the yearend by the Chief Constable for the Chief Officer Group and the Chief Executive for the BTPA's Executive.
 The BTPA Chair assesses the Chief Constable and BTPA Chief Executive Officer against defined objectives.
 These are assessed by the Police Authority's Appointments and Remuneration Committee.
 The only opportunity for performance related pay progression is for Assistant Chief Constables (and civilian equivalents), who progress through a salary scale when their performance is assessed as satisfactory or exceptional.
 The Chief and Deputy Chief Constables receive a salary on a set rate.